m-lab/prometheus-support/IPV6_MONITORING.md

 blackbox-exporter-config-mlab-staging.yml
 blackbox-exporter-config-mlab-oti.yml
 ```
-* Instantiate the Docker containers (as the user mlab).
+* Instantiate the Docker containers (as the user mlab). **NOTE**: it is very
+  important to include the `--restart always` flag and argument.
+Without it, if
+  the machine is rebooted or the container crashes, then it won't start again
+  automatically.
 ```
 $ docker run --detach --publish 7115:9115 --volume `pwd`:/config \
     --restart always --name mlab-sandbox prom/blackbox-exporter \